leske42/Foundations/UB/README.md

 </div>
 <br>

-Letting these things be undefined by the C Standard makes the job of compiler developers easier and more straightforward.
-It also allows for faster code (all of the additional NULL-checks and lookups we mentioned earlier take up time).
-In fact, the strongest reason for keeping UB is that it makes C to be a very fast language (but not like my example) - by enabling the compiler to **make some assumptions necessary for aggressive optimization**.
+Letting these things be undefined by the C Standard makes the life of compiler developers easier, keeps the validity of existing C projects, and it also allows for code that works faster.

+The latter actually plays a big role in having UB in the Standard, but in a less straightfoward way than one might think from the previous examples.
+You will see in the next chapter how UB helps achieving *super fast code* by enabling the compiler to **make some assumptions necessary for aggressive optimization**.

 ### Compiler Optimizations